virtual-labs/exp-mfc-wastewater-treatment-au/experiment/procedure.md

-Note: In the MFC system of wastewater treatment, the bioelectricity production is directly proportional to the strength of wastewater or BOD, carbon-based electrode material, and the duration of treatment of the sewage.
-So, an increased value of electricity production is observed in the simulator by changing the above-mentioned parametric values.
+*Note: In the MFC system of wastewater treatment, the bioelectricity production is directly proportional to the strength of wastewater or BOD, carbon-based electrode material, and the duration of treatment of the sewage.
+So, an increased value of electricity production is observed in the simulator by changing the above-mentioned parametric values*